m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 apt-get install -y winehq-staging
 ```

-### wine __(skip it, only do to change from winehq-staging if necessary)__
+### _wine_ __(skip it, only do to change from winehq-staging if necessary)__
 ```
 apt-get install -y wine
 ```

-You can change version from winehq-staging to wine and vice-versa by using the regular install commands above, it will override the currently installed wine version.
+You can change version from winehq-staging to wine and vice-versa by using the regular install commands above, it will overwrite the currently installed wine version.

 ### Check currently installed wine version (optional, recommended)
 ```